3. TOOLKIT DEMONSTRATION

 It constructs a set of ad-hoc error bars that are based on the estimated decorrelation time of the time series according to:

-where L is a typical decorrelation time for the time series, k is a user supplied Decorrelation weight between 1 and 2 (1.5 by default), and li is the i-th eigenvalue in the spectrum.
-The Toolkit estimates L to be the inverse of the logarithm of the lag-one autocorrelation of the time series.
-Weights close to 1 are closer--but not generally equal to--the liberal error bars of Vautard and Ghil (1989); weights approaching 2 are closer to the conservative error bars of Ghil and Mo (1991a).
+where &tau is a typical decorrelation time for the time series, k is a user supplied Decorrelation weight between 1 and 2 (1.5 by default), and &lambdai is the i-th eigenvalue in the spectrum.
+The Toolkit estimates &tau to be the inverse of the logarithm of the lag-one autocorrelation of the time series.

-After we click the Compute and Plot buttons a graphics window will open to display the eigenvalue spectrum of the specified SSA.
+After we click Compute and Plot with Heuristic option selected, a following plot will display the eigenvalue spectrum of the specified SSA.
 The units of abscissa are SSA component number (eigenvalue rank), and with the variance contributed by each SSA component on the ordinate.

 singular spectral analysis

 The Toolkit provides three pairing criteria to identify oscillatory pairs and trend components in clusters of eigenvalues whose ad-hoc error bars overlap; however, it is not necessary for the 'Heuristic' test to be selected on the main SSA panel.
-The results of these tests are written to the log file, that can be accessed in Log tab.
-These tests can be activated concurrently using checkboxes in Advanced panel
+The results of these tests are can be accessed in Log tab.
+These tests can be activated concurrently using checkboxes in Advanced panel:

-In the SOI example, the log file shows that pair 1-2 of SSA components passes both `Same Frequency' and `Strong FFT' tests for being oscillation, while the 5th component is a trend (see here for more on SSA detrending):
+For the SOI example, the log shows that pair 1-2 of SSA components passes both `Same Frequency' and `Strong FFT' tests for being oscillation, while the 5th component is indicated as a trend (see here for more on SSA detrending):

-The Monte Carlo SSA (MCSSA) significance test is described by Allen and Smith (1996).
-It tests significance against a red noise null-hypothesis.
-The test dataset of Allen and Smith (1996) is used in "Small signal" example of this guide.
-A large ensemble of red-noise surrogate time series are generated, each with the same length and same expected lag-1 autocorrelation as the time series to be tested (but see note under 'Include EOFs' below).
+The Monte Carlo SSA (MCSSA) tests significance against a red noise null-hypothesis (see also "Small signal" example of this guide).
+A large ensemble of red-noise surrogate time series are generated, each with the same length and same expected lag-1 autocorrelation as the time series to be tested (but see note under 'Included EOFs' below).

 Two fixed T-EOF bases are used using Basis popup menu in Advanced Options:

-`Include EOFs': List of "signal" EOFs (by rank) to include in the noise null-hypothesis, from which the noise surrogates and null-hypothesis EOFs are computed.
+`Included EOFs': List of "signal" EOFs (by rank or set of space-delimited integers) to include in the noise null-hypothesis, from which the noise surrogates and null-hypothesis EOFs are computed.
 Note that irrespective of basis (data or null-hyp.
 EOFs), the characteristics of the noise, and thus the error bars are modified by including data EOFs.
-In fact the contribution of the latter to the lag-1 autocorrelation of the data time series are removed, when they are included in the null-hypothesis, see Allen and Smith (1996).
-If no data EOFs are specified, the null-hypothesis is pure AR(1) noise.
-Set of space-delimited integers.
+In fact, the contribution of the latter to the lag-1 autocorrelation of the data time series are removed, when they are included in the null-hypothesis If no data EOFs are specified, the null-hypothesis is pure AR(1) noise.

 `Confidence': in percentiles, e.g. 95 will mean 95% confidence level with respect to red noise null-hypothesis.